-We don’t mean for it to be the case, but sometimes we can take our clients for granted, especially if we get to know them personally or we’ve been working with them for a long time.
+We don’t mean for it to be the case, but sometimes we can take our clients for granted, especially if we get to know them personally or if we’ve been working with them for a long time.
 It’s crucial, however, that you don’t let your standards slip.
-It sometimes happens that businesses try overly hard to impress their new clients, and, in the process, neglect their long-term clients.
+It sometimes happens that businesses try overly hard to impress their new clients and, in the process, neglect their long-term clients.
 Don’t let this happen!
 One way to keep everything tidy and organized is to have your resources managed and organized.
 You can look for an ERP system that’s complementary to your particular business.

 Indeed, not only should you avoid letting your standards slip, you should actively work on improving your services year on year.
-You can do this by getting feedback from your clients, and enact any suggestions they have for you to improve your services.
+You can do this by getting feedback from your clients and enacting any suggestions they have for you to improve your services.

 Remember, there’s more to life than business!
 While you’ll want to keep a professional tone, it’s important to make a small effort to get to know them personally.
 It’ll show that you’re in it for more than the bottom line and that you want to know them as a person, too.

 Finally, remember that attitude counts for a lot in this world.
 There are multiple ways of seeing everything.
 Make sure your way is positive, that you’re not letting the grind of life wear you down too much.
 This is good for you in an obvious way — you’ll be better able to handle setbacks — but also good for business.
 Positive companies are the ones who go places, and they don’t want to be brought down by negativity.
 Energy inspires energy.
 If it seems like your company is looking back rather than forward, then they’ll find a company that is just as ambitious as they are.
 Remember, there’s no obstacle that can’t be overcome.
 It’s just that the only companies who overcome them are the ones who believe they can!